 2021

-This was a big year for the couple in their personal lives & professionally.
-Their son moved into his University dorm, making Rob & Mary empty nesters.
+This was a big year for Rob and Mary—both personally and professionally.
+Their son moved into his university dorm, marking their transition into empty nesters.

 2022